i2Systems/fusion-cortex-fullinfra_experiment/README.md

 **File Organization:**
 - Each section has its own route under `app/(main)/[section]/`
 - Layout components are in `components/layout/`
+- Feature components are in `components/[feature]/`
 - tRPC routers are organized by feature in `server/trpc/routers/`
 - Design tokens are centralized in `app/globals.css`
+- Context providers are in `lib/` for state management

 **Adding New Features:**
 1. Create route in `app/(main)/[feature]/page.tsx`